Tengsal/tengsal/README.md

-🔭 Currently Working On: Implementing multi-language support for web applications to enhance global accessibility and user experience.

 🌱 Learning Focus: Advancing my expertise in full-stack web development, with a strong emphasis on scalable architecture and clean design.